ReesMorrison/BlogThemes/content/blog/_index.md

 ---
-description: A blog about four types of art and themes common to them.
+description: A blog about four genre of art and themes common to quartets of them.
 menu: main
 title: Themes from Art
 ---